 Indicator 2: “In the Money“

-What it is: This signal calculates the net change of “In the Money” addresses (refer to the above indicator “Holders Making Money at Current Price”).
+What is it?
+This signal calculates the net change of “In the Money” addresses (refer to the above indicator “Holders Making Money at Current Price”).
 A bullish signal is given when “In the Money” addresses increase, and a bearish signal is given when it decreases.

 To get a sense of the level of interest by big investors (e.g. institutional players, whales) in the crypto asset